pablolagos/jdocgen/README.md

 ### Global Tags

 Global tags provide metadata about the entire project.
-These should be placed in the comments associated with the `main` function or at the very top of `main.go`.
+These can be placed in the comments associated with **any function** or at the very top of **any Go file** within the project.

 **Mandatory Global Tags:**